jaypipes/gdt/README.md

 })
 ```

-The above Ginkgo Golang test code obscures what is being tested.
-Compare the
+The above test code obscures what is being tested by cluttering the test
+assertions with the Golang closures and accessor code.
+Compare the above with
-above with how `gdt` would allow the test author to describe the same
+how `gdt` would allow the test author to describe the same assertions
-assertions (`examples/books/tests/failures.yaml`):
+(`examples/books/tests/failures.yaml`):

 ```yaml
 fixtures: